adriantomas/adriantomas/README.md

 I’m also the author of:

-* [pydamodb](https://github.com/adriantomas/pydamodb), a lightweight Pydantic ODM for Amazon DynamoDB.
+* [pydamodb](https://github.com/adriantomas/pydamodb) - A lightweight Pydantic ODM for Amazon DynamoDB.
 One-line CRUD with type safety and zero boilerplate.
 * [boto3-errors](https://github.com/adriantomas/boto3-errors) – Typed, statically-importable exception classes for every AWS service.
 No more string-parsing `ClientError` or needing a client instance to catch specific errors.

 Feel free to explore, ⭐️, or open an issue.